punchagan/pari-mukha/README.md

 to collect 3 photographs of people from each district.
 [You should help](https://ruralindiaonline.org/pages/send-us-photos-help-pari-capture-the-sheer-facial-diversity-of-the-indian-people/)!

-You can view the page online at https://punchagan.github.io/pari-mukha/

 Watch this video to learn more about PARI